Janet Jackson Is in Good Spirits as She Prepares to Resume Tour as a Single Mom

 In July 2016, the artist delayed her Unbreakable tour, saying she and her husband were planning their family.
 In her May announcement, she said the name of the tour would be changed to The State of the World tour, adding, "It's not about politics.
 It's about people, the world, relationships and just love."

-"She's really excited," he added.
+"She's really excited," Meneses told E!
+News.
 "We all are—a lot of us have been working together for years so when we come together, it's just like being with your family and when you work with your family, things just come easy and it's a wonderful experience.
 Right now, I just feel like the universe put us all together for another moment.
 I think it's going to be a very successful tour."

 "The tour rehearsals have been going on for a few weeks now and have been going really well," he said.
 "They are in there all day.
 I'm lucky so I'll come when I can.
 I come in between my other clients and what not, but they have been in there for a few weeks now and they are in there from morning till evening.
 They are working hard to put the show together."